CiscoDevNet/cloud-cml/README.md

 }
 ```

-> **Note:** The account ID `ACCOUNTIDGOESHERE` in the policy JSON above must be replaced with your specific account ID.
+> **Note** The account ID `ACCOUNTIDGOESHERE` in the policy JSON above must be replaced with your specific account ID.
 The account ID can be copied from the AWS management console at the top right when clicking on the logged in user.
 The account ID is shown in the drop down with a "copy to clipboard" button.

 #### EC2 Access